The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Framed wild harmonic bundles

-To start, let $U_{\infty}$ denote a neighborhood of $\infty$ in $\CP$, and consider the covering of $U_{\infty}$ by the extended Stokes sectors $\mathcal{S}_i:=\widehat{\text{Sect}}_i$ (with $i=1,2,3,4$).
-On each such sector, we have the holomorphic frames $\tau^{\xi}_a \cdot \Sigma_{i}(\widehat{F}(\xi))$, where the connection $\nabla^{\xi}$ has the form:
+To start, let $U_{\infty}$ denote a neighborhood of $\infty$ in $\CP$, and consider the covering of $U_{\infty}$ by the extended Stokes sectors $\mathcal{S}_i:=\widehat{\operatorname{Sect}}_i$ (with $i=1,2,3,4$).
+On each such sector, we have the holomorphic frames \smash{$\tau^{\xi}_a \cdot \Sigma_{i}\bigl(\widehat{F}(\xi)\bigr)$}, where the connection $\nabla^{\xi}$ has the form

-Here we recall that $\widehat{F}(\xi)$ is the formal gauge transformation that takes the connection to the form (\ref{canonical form}) and $\widehat{F}(w=0)=1$.\\
+Here we recall that $\widehat{F}(\xi)$ is the formal gauge transformation that takes the connection to the form \eqref{canonical form} and $\widehat{F}(w=0)=1$.

-Now let $\nu_{i}:=\tau^{\xi}_a \cdot \Sigma_{i}(\widehat{F})\cdot \text{exp}(\frac{-\overline{\xi}}{2w^2}H)$.
+Now let \smash{$\nu_{i}:=\tau^{\xi}_a \cdot \Sigma_{i}\bigl(\widehat{F}\bigr)\cdot \exp \bigl(\frac{-\overline{\xi}}{2w^2}H\bigr)$}.
 In this new sectorial frame the connection has the form

-With these sectorial frames we cannot a priori define an extension of the holomorphic flat bundle $(\mathcal{E}^{\xi},\nabla^{\xi})\to \CP -\{\infty\}$ to a meromorphic flat bundle over $\CP$.
-However, if $\pi:\widetilde{\CP}(\infty)\to \CP$ denotes the real blowup of $\CP$ at $\infty$ we have the following:
+With these sectorial frames we cannot a priori define an extension of the holomorphic flat bundle $\bigl(\mathcal{E}^{\xi},\nabla^{\xi}\bigr)\to \CP \setminus \{\infty\}$ to a meromorphic flat bundle over $\CP$.
+However, if~$\smash{\pi\colon\widetilde{\CP}(\infty)}\to \CP$ denotes the real blowup of $\CP$ at $\infty$, we have the following.

-\begin{proposition} Using the sectorial frames $\nu_i$ we can extend the holomorphic flat bundle $(\mathcal{E}^{\xi},\nabla^{\xi})\to \CP -\{\infty\}$ to a meromorphic flat bundle $(\widetilde{\mathcal{E}}^{\xi},\widetilde{\nabla}^{\xi})\to (\widetilde{\CP}(\infty),\pi^{-1}(\infty))$.
+\begin{Proposition} Using the sectorial frames $\nu_i$, we can extend the holomorphic flat bundle~${\bigl(\mathcal{E}^{\xi},\nabla^{\xi}\bigr)\to \CP \setminus \{\infty\}}$ to a meromorphic flat bundle \smash{$\bigl(\widetilde{\mathcal{E}}^{\xi},\widetilde{\nabla}^{\xi}\bigr)\to \bigl(\widetilde{\CP}(\infty),\pi^{-1}(\infty)\bigr)$}.

 \begin{proof} Away from $\infty$ the holomorphic sections of the bundle and the connection are the same as before.
-On the other hand, on the sectorial neighborhoods $\overline{\mathcal{S}_i}$ in the blowup, we have the following transition functions between the frames $\nu_{S_i}$ and $\nu_{S_{i+1}}$:
+On the other hand, on the sectorial neighborhoods $\overline{\mathcal{S}_i}$ in the blowup, we have the following transition functions between the frames $\nu_{S_i}$ and $\nu_{S_{i+1}}$:\footnote{This follows from the fact that the $\nu_{S_i}$ differ from the flat frames defining Stokes data by the factor~\smash{$w^{-\Lambda(\xi)}{\rm e}^{-\frac{H}{2\xi w^2}}$}.}